A six-figure freelancer talks about the sort of things you can expect to write as a content marketing writer (one may surprise you!)

 5. Newsletters

 I didn’t realize, until my lovely husband pointed it out, that my weekly newsletter is content marketing, pure and simple.
-Turned out I’d been a content marketing writer far longer than I thought.
-(So is this website, by the way.)
-I’m doing it myself, so I never thought of it that way, but if I were hiring a writer to do the work for me, they’d be implementing my content strategy (which can basically be summed up as: Share Awesome Stories.)
+Turns out, I’ve been a content marketing writer far longer than I thought.
+I’m doing it myself, so I never thought of it that way, but if I were hiring a writer to do the work for me, they’d be implementing my content strategy.
+And I use this content to educate, entertain, and yes, tell you about my products.
 Content marketing, in other words.

 Beyond a certain point, most small business owners (and all large business owners and shareholders) will need to focus on strategy and direction.
 They will have someone else take care of the content.
-The newsletter will fall under that category and you may be asked to write parts of it, or if it’s a small company, strategize it from the beginning.
-Most times, though, unless you’re an experienced content strategist rather than a content marketing writer, you’re just going to be tasked with writing what they tell you to.
-It’s pretty easy work if you know the subject you’ll be writing about.
+The newsletter will fall under that category and you may be asked to write parts of it.
+Or, if it’s a small company, strategize it from the beginning.
+Most times, though, unless you’re an experienced content strategist rather than a content marketing writer, you’ll simply be tasked with writing what they tell you to.
+It’s pretty easy work if you know the subject you’re writing about.

 6. Whitepapers

-These used to fall under the “corporate writing” umbrella but everything overlaps these days.
-Especially since white papers have gone from being boring corporate speak to being all the rage and, these days, actually readable.
+These used to fall under the “corporate writing” umbrella, but everything overlaps now.
+Especially since white papers have gone from being boring corporate speak to being all the rage and, these days, very readable.
 What are white papers, you ask?
-They’re reports that educate customers/clients on innovative technologies, forecasts of trends, or solutions to very specific (in that niche) problems.
-So, for instance, my husband and I did some work for a financial services company last year that helped British expats take control over their finances, both in Britain and abroad.
+They’re reports that educate customers or clients on innovative technologies, forecasts of trends, or solutions to very specific (in that niche) problems.
+So, for instance, my husband and I did some work for a financial services company last year that helped British expats take control over their pensions, both in Britain and abroad.
 On their website, they had a number of whitepapers, each dealing with a particular topic—investment options in India, moving your money from one country to the other, understanding taxation, etc.

 White papers sound boring, but they actually aren’t.
 In fact, they’re very much like reported articles for trade publications—specific, in a certain niche, and written in the technical terms and with the knowledge base that the readers already have (i.e., no dumbing down).